hallettj/sunshine/README.md

 Using a lens, that piece can be either read or (depending on the lens) updated.
 The same lens can be reused on many different data structures.

-`PathLens` focuses on a property in an object.
+`field` focuses on a property in an Immutable.js record.
 The lenses above focus on the `todos` property in a value of type `AppState`.
 The `activeTodos` gets a derived view by filtering that focus down to uncompleted todos.